FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

   Enzymes are the actors that catalyze work; signals are the conditions that trigger them.
 This mirrors the biological metaphor and keeps terminology clear: functions do work; signals request work.

 - Can multiple enzymes react to the same signal?
   Yes.
-Any enzyme whose query matches the signal or the target runs.
-Order is
+Any bound enzyme whose descriptor also passes the signal filter runs.
+Order remains deterministic: specificity, name, and registration order decide ties after dependencies are satisfied.
-  deterministic: specificity wins first, dependency constraints are honoured, and enzymes with identical specificity and no dependency relation are ordered by name.

 - How do enzymes coordinate when dynamic registration changes the available set during a beat?
   Enzymes declare a stable `cepDT` name plus optional `before` / `after` lists.